-The best carpet cleaner 2020: Do a deep clean
+Best carpet cleaner 2023: Deep clean your carpets with these tried and tested options

 Vax Platinum Power Max

-Vax's cleaners are legendary and this latest range-topping carpet cleaner is no exception.
+Vax's cleaners are legendary and this latest carpet cleaner is no exception.

 We found that just one pass was enough for light-to-medium soiling, with only stubborn stains needing more work and pre-treatment (via an included wand).